ssbc/ssb-threads/readme.md

 Similar to `publicSummary` but limits the results to public threads that match a specific hashtag `opts.hashtag`.
 "Hashtag" here means `msg.value.content.channel` and `msg.value.content.mentions[].link` (beginning with `#`).

-* `opts.hashtag`: string, required.
+* `opts.hashtag`: string, required unless you have `opts.hashtags`.
 This is a short hashtag string such as `#animals` that identifies which content category we are interested in.
+* `opts.hashtags`: array of strings, optional.
+Like `opts.hashtag` but allows you to specify multiple hashtags such that summaries returned will match *any* of the hashtags.
 * `opts.reverse`: boolean, default `true`. `false` means threads will be delivered from oldest to most recent, `true` means they will be delivered from most recent to oldest.
 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.